mrciolino/wiki-backup/Events/three-year-timeskip.md

 ## Bazzert
 Bazzert remains trapper in a coma after pulling a card.
 He remains asleep in a barrel, kept safe in Altricia.

+## Frederina
+Remains in the service of Krorg in Altricia